 “Canada is not going to be restrained from developing their oil sands and natural-gas resources,” Jose Valera, a partner in the energy practice at the law firm Mayer Brown LLP.
 “It’s going to be more a question of people investing the capital resources to develop the projects.
 The market is going to start sorting all this out.”

 Canadian regulators have granted licenses for two LNG export projects in the area of Kitimat.
 BC LNG Export Co- operative LLC, jointly owned by Haisla Nation and Houston-based LNG Partners LLC, was given a 20-year license, according to a statement on April 11.
 In October, the National Energy Board approved an LNG terminal planned by Encana Corp.
-(ECA), Apache Corp.
-(APA) and EOG Resources Inc. (EOG)
+(ECA:US), Apache Corp.
+(APA:US) and EOG Resources Inc. (EOG:US)

 Shell’s project has not yet received a license.
 TransCanada and Shell are developing “definitive agreements” on the pipeline, to be known as Coastal GasLink, according to the statement.
 Connections also are planned to existing pipelines in British Columbia.

 The Horn River and Montney formations in Alberta and British Columbia may hold the equivalent of more than 200 trillion cubic feet of natural gas, according to an April 2011 report by the U.S. Energy Information Administration.

 TransCanada rose 0.8 percent to C$42.48 at the close in Toronto.